Girdling Roots: The Strangler That Can Kill Your Trees

 It’s the strong, woody roots that can cause girdling problems.

-Circling roots also prevent a tree from anchoring itself securely in the surrounding soil, automatically making it a hazard.
+Circling roots also prevent a tree from anchoring itself securely in the surrounding soil, making it a hazard.
 Winter storms can easily uproot a girdled tree or blow it over in an instant.
 A girdled tree can also fall over at any time and with no warning.

 If your tree is within range of vehicles, property, or people, it is a hazard and you may be held responsible for any damage or injury it causes.